fkarg/fkarg.github.io/_posts/2020-03-24-facing-reality.md

 Of course a [360° personal feedback][360] is also viable.
 It includes questions about you that everyone around you (your boss, subordinates, peers, everyone you have contact with) can answer anonymously, providing you with valuable feedback.
+The biggest benefit: Just one person saying something about you is not exactly trustworthy, but _everyone_ around you saying you are an asshole sometimes?
+Hard to argue with that.
+Everything where you cannot afford to delude yourself works.

-The import part is to ask [what](../2019-04-30-starting-point/), instead of why.
-Asking [why][ted] has a tendency of finding justifications, of creating alternative facts that feel true. _What_ is not asking for reasons, but tries to understand how it happened.
+The import part is to ask '[what](../2019-04-30-starting-point/) is the situation', instead of 'why did that happen'.
+Asking [why][ted] has a tendency of finding justifications, of creating alternative facts that feel true. _What_ is not asking for emotional reasons, but is trying to understand how it happened.
 No emotional implications attached.